Cornelius Michael Power: Bishop of Yakima

 On February 5, 1969, Power was appointed the second bishop of Yakima by Pope Paul VI.
 He received his episcopal consecration at St. James Cathedral on May 1, 1969, from Archbishop Thomas Connolly, with Bishops Thomas Gill and Joseph Dougherty serving as co-consecrators.
 Power assumed as his episcopal motto: Servite Domino In Laetitia, meaning, "I will serve God cheerfully."

 Archbishop of Portland

 Paul VI appointed Power as archbishop of Portland in Oregon on January 15, 1974; he was installed on April 17, 1974, in the Cathedral of the Immaculate Conception in Portland.

 During his tenure in Portland, Power formed a five-year plan for the archdiocese and created an endowment fund.
 Power founded the Oregon Catholic Conference and held the first clergy and archdiocesan conventions.
 He reorganized the local curia, Catholic Charities, and reestablished Catholic Truth Society of Oregon as the Oregon Catholic Press.
 He also encouraged ministries to Spanish-speaking and Southeast Asian residents.

 Retirement and legacy

-Pope Paul II accepted Power's resignation as archbishop of Portland in Oregon on July 1, 1986; he spent his retirement in providing retreats and assistance to parishes.Cornelius Power died of pneumonia in Portland on May 22, 1997, at age 83.
+Pope John Paul II accepted Power's resignation as archbishop of Portland in Oregon on July 1, 1986; he spent his retirement in providing retreats and assistance to parishes.Cornelius Power died of pneumonia in Portland on May 22, 1997, at age 83.
 He is buried at Mount Calvary Cemetery.